hanishkvc/docs-notes_plus/devices/firetv/BattlesWithFireTV.rst

 General
 ---------

+Allow going back without deleting in a edit box, by using the back button (there is always prev/fast_back button to go back with deleting).

+	Currently if one wants to change some spelling somewhere in the middle, one has to delete everything till that middle position.

 Have option to show time somewhere in the screen by default, rathing than having to long press home button.

 	With potentially not having a battery backed rtc, I can see the reason why its not default,